|Jane Greer and Robert Mitchum in ‘Out of the Past’ (1947)|

 At the same time, if the mantle of “film noir” can be applied to anything, that renders the term virtually meaningless.
 If you type the phrase “best noir films” into a Google search engine, a number of movie posters for works described as such on the Web appear at the top of your computer screen.
 In addition to such widely accepted noir titles as Billy Wilder’s Double Indemnity (1944), Jacques Tourneur’s Out of the Past (1947), and Joseph H. Lewis’ Gun Crazy (1950), there appears a poster for Ridley Scott’s 1982 science-fiction film Blade Runner.
 Is Blade Runner a true example of noir?
 If so, why?
 Yes, Blade Runner has many of noir’s trappings: the relentless investigator, the hardboiled voiceover dialogue, shadowy photography, etc. But is this enough?
 If a category of film can encompass both Gun Crazy and Blade Runner, is that category helpful?
 Let’s take a closer look.

 In my inaugural essay, I refer to film noir as a subgenre.
 I realize now that isn’t the word that I was looking for.
 Noir films can be made of any crime genre: a number are whodunits (The Big Sleep, Black Angel, etc.), suspense thrillers (Sleep, My Love; The Window; Alfred Hitchcock’s works, etc.), and gangster films (most notably, White Heat, which, while not a “classic” rise-and-fall story, is still about a gangster).
 So, film noir is something that can permeate genres, not a subset of one.
 Therefore, I think that we should retire the word “genre” and call noir something else.
 Since film noir is a vague concept, I can’t think of anything better than the equally vague word “cycle.”
-Film noir — something that I think lasted only in American-centered crime movies from the 1940s until the late 1950s — was a collection of styles and motifs that evolved, flourished, and then ran its course.
+Film noir — something that I think lasted only in American-centered crime movies from the 1940s until the end of the 1950s — was a collection of styles and motifs that evolved, flourished, and then ran its course.
 From here on out, noir is a “cycle,” not a “subgenre.”